 - Communicating with my clients is vital.
 Most of them know I’m often camping on a Friday, and for longer stretches I let them know ahead of time so there are no urgent matters that get missed.

-So how did I take a break from my business after my chaotic end to 2015-2016?
+So how do I take a break from my business after my chaotic year end?